 - Remember that single-player escape rooms can also be used to successfully achieve individual learning outcomes.

-Although an enjoyable and gameful approach, this playful learning disguises a very powerful learning and team-working tool.
+Although an enjoyable approach that embraces aspects of gamification that are more commonly seen in video games, the playful learning in escape room games disguises a very powerful learning and team-working tool.
 Both gamified learning and stressful situations have been proven to stay in the memory longer – and a virtual escape room is the ideal combination of both.
 It is a particularly useful tool for an area like medicine where it is vital that students and teams undertake a challenge initially in a low-risk environment, where nevertheless human emotions and stress play a significant factor.
 Other applications could be engineering, aerospace, manufacturing, military, or emergency environments where timeliness and teamwork are vital.

 Tip: You don’t necessarily have to replicate the real world version of your work environment to use an escape room and challenge your problem solving skills.
 Challenges using riddles, trivia or a scavenger hunt would also put a team under pressure!